OSGConnect/TOREVIEW-tutorial-stash-cvmfs/README.md

       /cvmfs/stash.osgstorage.org/user/<userid>/public

-on multiple remote machines.
-You can check the replicated files on the OSG Connect submit node by
+on multiple remote machines, including the OSG Connect submit node.
+You can check the replicated files on the submit node by

      ls /cvmfs/stash.osgstorage.org/user/<userid>/public